OmniBrew/sw5e-data/text/en/manual/systems.md

 AC of their starship or vehicle, representing the pilot’s ability to evade oncoming attacks.

 ### Navigation
-A starships navigation system is necessary to plot jumps between Mass Effect Relays.
+A starships navigation system is necessary to plot jumps between Star Wars Relays.
 More about using your ships navigation can be found in the Travelling the Galaxy section below.

 ### Weapons